-These homemade soda recipes make the authentic fruit flavored sodas once served in pharmacy soda fountains throughout North America.
+These old fashioned soda recipes make those authentic fruity flavored sodas once served in soda fountains throughout North America.
 The sparkling soda beverages are totally delicious, truly refreshing, and so much fun to serve.

-A straight or STANDARD soda recipe called for a mixture of carbonated water, juices, and flavored fountain syrups that tend to be somewhat acidic in nature and do not harmonize with milk or cream.
+An old fashioned soda recipe for a straight or STANDARD soda called for a mixture of carbonated water, juices, and flavored soda syrups that tend to be somewhat acidic in nature and do not harmonize with milk or cream.

-Syrup flavors such as orange, lemon, grapefruit, raspberry, cherry, and so on are very popular for sodas.
+Syrup flavors such as orange, lemon, grapefruit, strawberry, raspberry, cherry, and so on are very popular ingredients for standard sodas made without milk or cream.
 Fresh fruit is sometimes added as a garnish.

-You can either make homemade soda fountain syrups from scratch or purchase soda syrups online in a variety of popular flavors.
+You can either make homemade soda syrups from scratch or purchase ready-to-use soda syrups locally or online in a wide variety of popular flavors.

 The Dispenser's Formulary or Soda Water Guide (1915)

 1 ounce orange syrup, 1 fluid dram lemon juice, 1/2 ounce raspberry syrup, 1/2 glass shaved ice.

 Add several ounces of carbonated water, sir well, strain into an 8-ounce glass, and fill the latter with plain soda water, coarse stream.
 Serve with two straws.